atomictag/Kinetic.MultiTouch/README.md

     var node = new Kinetic.Group({ // This can be a layer, a group, or a shape ...
-      multitouch : { // now the node will receive multi-touch events draggable : true, // the node is also draggable autoDraw  : true // let GSAP Kinetic's plugin handle batch draws }
+      multitouch : { // now the node will receive/emit multi-touch events
+        draggable : true, // the node is also draggable (will move on screen and trigger drag* events) autoDraw  : true // let GSAP Kinetic's plugin handle batch draws }